 As D-dimer is a breakdown product of the lysis of cross-linked fibrin clots, plasma D-dimer levels have been investigated as potential aids to the diagnosis of DVT and PE.
 The literature suggests that about 10 percent of patients with symptoms of PE and a negative D-dimer screen (level less than 500 ng/ml) will have a positive pulmonary angiogram, while about 30 percent of similar patients with a positive D-dimer screen will have a positive angiogram.3

-Several important functional tests have proven in the past to be useful in helping to assess the condition of the superficial and deep ...
+Several important functional tests have proven in the past to be useful in helping to assess the condition of the ...